 Hull Training and Adult Education recognises that there may be exceptional circumstances in which a certain level of discretion may need to be exercised.

-The Head of Service has discretion to waive or reduce deposits payable under instalment arrangements having regard to the personal circumstances of individual learners.
-However, waivers and reductions will not be given to learners with previous poor payment history.
+The Head of Service has discretion to waive or reduce deposits payable under instalment arrangements, having regard to the personal circumstances of individual learners.
+However, waivers and reductions will not be given to learners with a previous poor payment history.